-New River Gorge National River is currently looking for volunteers for the spring, summer and fall of 2015.
+New River Gorge National River is currently looking for volunteers for the spring, summer and fall of 2016 and 2017.
 We are recruiting for the following positions at this time:

 Park ambassador at Grandview and Canyon Rim.
 RV Trailer pads are provided for both of these positions.